Updated: August 10, 2024

 This isn’t just about completing lessons and building projects; it’s also about understanding the tech industry’s current landscape.
 Employers are looking for candidates who demonstrate problem-solving skills, adaptability, and the ability to learn new technologies quickly.

 In my opinion, what FreeCodeCamp does exceedingly well is it gives you the tools and the know-how to start building things.
-That’s a huge part of getting a job in tech, but it’s not the whole picture.
-Today’s job market demands not only expertise but evidence that you can apply that expertise.
+While it plays a significant role in securing a tech job, it’s not the entire picture.
+Today’s job market demands not only expertise but also evidence that you can apply that expertise.

 If you want to boost your chances of getting hired, don’t worry too much about relying solely on any single platform or course.
 Combine what you learn from FreeCodeCamp with networking, seeking feedback, and potentially contributing to open-source projects.
-You’re going to find out that these additional experiences speak volumes to potential employers.
+These additional experiences will be highly valued by potential employers.

 You can always adjust your approach down the road.
 Remember, your first attempt doesn’t need to be your last.
 If one strategy isn’t working, pivot and try another.
 The tech industry values the kind of resilience that comes from experimenting, failing, and succeeding.